Read the updated version of this post here!

 A nice, long necklace does a TON to make a crew neck less blunt.
 Once again, this piece draws the viewer’s eye up and down, creating a far more flattering look than a crewneck top worn alone.
 Here’s that contrast I referred to at the beginning of the post: The neckline is high and close, but the dark, long necklace creates a counterpoint to that rounded opening.
 Yes, a v-neck will do you better, but this ain’t all bad!

 Another trick I like to employ is to create my OWN neckline by overlaying a large, spreading necklace over a crew.
-This necklace is so big and broad that I’d have to buy a very low-cut square necked top to accommodate it on bare flesh … but layering it over my tee, it creates its own artificial neckline.
+This necklace is so big and broad that I’d have to buy a very low-cut scoop-necked top to accommodate it on bare flesh … but layering it over my tee, it creates its own artificial neckline.
 And adds a whole lot of interest to a plain white shirt.

 Longer length bib necklaces can work well with crew necklines, too.
 Here’s another piece that would basically require me to be topless in order to wear it against skin alone.
-And, once again, its length draws the eye down and mitigates the effects of the tight-to-the-neck crew.
+And, once again, its length draws the eye down and counterbalances the effects of the tight-to-the-neck crew.

 As with crew necklines, boat neck tops look odd when necklaces hit right at the collar.
 They’ll duck in and out of your top as you move your body, and fight with the lines created by the broad, shallow opening.